calum74/sequence/docs/tutorial.md

 4. `seq(const char* str)` returns the sequence of characters in the null-terminated C-style string `str`.

-5. `seq(int a, int b)` returns a sequence of integers, in the inclusive range a to b.
+5. `seq(int a, int b)` returns a sequence of integers, in the inclusive range `a` to `b`.

-6. `seq(std::basic_istream<T> &)` returns a sequece that iterates the streambuf of a stream.
+6. `seq(std::basic_istream<T> &)` returns a sequece that iterates the `streambuf` of a stream.

 7. `list(...)` creates a sequence of the given elements.

-All of these operations are lightweight and efficient, and do not iterate the underlying data until asked to do so.
+All of these operations are lightweight and efficient, and do not iterate the underlying data until needed.

 The return type of `seq` is unspecified, but it can be stored in an `auto` variable, iterated using a `for` loop, or passed to a function taking a `const sequence<T> &` argument.